Struggling to get interviews?

 - If you have more than two publications, use a dedicated publications section

-Most templates you find online don’t have a publications section, so if you go with the second option, you’ll have to add a “Publications” header to the resume template you choose.
+Most resume templates don’t have a publications section, so you may need to add a “Publications” section manually.

 Examples of publications on a resume